-In the IRQ Resources sub-menu, if you change any of the IRQ assignations to Legacy ISA, then that Interrupt Request Line is reserved for a legacy ISA expansion card.
-Press <Esc> to close the IRQ Resources sub-menu.
+In the IRQ Resources submenu, if you assign an IRQ to Legacy ISA, then that Interrupt Request Line is reserved for a legacy ISA expansion card.
+Press <Esc> to close the IRQ Resources submenu.

-In the Memory Resources sub menu, use the first item Reserved Memory Base to set the start address of the memory you want to reserve for the ISA expansion card.
+In the Memory Resources submenu, use the first item Reserved Memory Base to set the start address of the memory you want to reserve for the ISA expansion card.
 Use the second item Reserved Memory Length to set the amount of reserved memory.
-Press <Esc> to close the Memory Resources sub-menu.
+Press <Esc> to close the Memory Resources submenu.